Nez Perce County, Idaho Land For Sale (14 results)

 Closest Airports:

-Lewiston-Nez Perce County Airport (LWS): Approximately 21 miles west of Culdesac, Lewiston-Nez Perce County Airport is the most convenient airport for those traveling by air.
-The airport provides regional connections and services.
+Lewiston-Nez Perce County Airport (LWS): Located approximately 21 miles west, this is the most convenient airport, offering regional flights and essential travel services.

 120 ac.